 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Tiredness (fatigue) during and after treatment – most people find their energy levels are back to normal after 6 months to a year
+- Tiredness and weakness (fatigue) during and after treatment – most people find their energy levels are back to normal after 6 months to a year

-- A reaction to rituximab while the drug is being given – this causes flu like symptoms such as a fever, chills and shivering (rigors), a headache and feeling sick.
+- A reaction to rituximab while having the drug – this causes flu like symptoms such as a fever, chills and shivering (rigors), a headache and feeling sick.
 About 1 in 20 people (5%) have a more severe reaction, with wheezing, an itchy rash and a drop in blood pressure.
-Your doctor will give you medicines beforehand to try to prevent a reaction.
-If you do have a reaction, your nurse will slow your drip down or stop it for a while
+Your nurse will give you medicines beforehand to try to prevent a reaction.
+If you do have a reaction, they will slow your drip down or stop it for a while

 - Feeling or being sick is usually well controlled with anti sickness medicines